-There are specific rules that set forth data protection rules for various areas.
-As an example, Turkish Labour Law holds that employers are obliged to use the personal data of employees in good faith and in accordance with applicable law, and not to disclose any personal data in which an employee has legitimate interest and has requested to be kept private.
+There are specific rules that outline data protection rules for various areas.
+For example, Turkish Labour Law holds that employers are obliged to use the personal data of employees in good faith and accordance with applicable law, and not to disclose any personal data in which an employee has a legitimate interest and has requested to be kept private.